tpolecat/tpolecat.github.io/_book/04-Selecting.md

 Let's break this down a bit.

-- `sql"select name from country".query[String]` defines a `Query0[String]`, which is just a one-column query that maps to a `String`.
+- `sql"select name from country".query[String]` defines a `Query0[String]`, which is a one-column query that maps each returned row to a `String`.
 We will get to more interesting row types soon.
-- `.list` is a convenience method that streams the results, accumulating them in a `List[String]`, yielding a `ConnectionIO[String]`.
+- `.list` is a convenience method that streams the results, accumulating them in a `List`, in this case yielding a `ConnectionIO[List[String]]`.
 - The rest is familar; `transact(xa)` yields a `Task[List[String]]` which we run, giving us a normal Scala `List[String]` that we print out.

-This is ok, but there's not much point streaming all the results from the database when we only want the first few rows.
+This is ok, but there's not much point reading all the results from the database when we only want the first few rows.
 So let's try a different approach.

 ```scala
 scala> (sql"select name from country"